upnextfm/scripts/README.md

 #### [Macros 1.0](https://raw.githubusercontent.com/upnextfm/scripts/master/macros.js)
 Gives users the option to create macros, or "shortcuts" for long messages.

-Once the script is installed go to Options -> Macros to define macros.
+Once the script is installed go to Options -> Macros to define and edit macros.
 Macros have two parts: a trigger and a replacement.
 An example trigger is `"@fire@"` with the replacement `":fire: :fire: :fire:"`.
 Once a macro has been added you can type it into the chat box (e.g. "@fire@") and it will be replaced by the replacement.